DvBMolEc/DEANA/README.md

 ## Usage
 **DEANA works on basecalled .bam files in your working directory.** It is a good idea to have an empty directory with just the files you want to run.
 A Demux folder will be made for demultiplexed data.
-DEANA requires a .config file in your working directory which contains:
+DEANA requires a .config file in your working directory which contains.
 DemuxKit: Kit name provided to dorado --kit-name
 CustomBarcodesSequences: In case of custom barcode sequences, .fa file provided to dorado --barcode-sequences [.fa file] [optional]
 CustomBarcodeArrangement: In case of custom barcode sequences, .toml file provided to dorado --barcode-arrangement [.toml file] [optional]